Prior results do not guarantee future outcomes.

-- Serving as lead national wetlands and NEPA counsel to the developer of a 16,000 acre reservoir that will provide drinking water to the country’s fastest growing counties.
-The Clean Water Act (CWA) Section 404 permit, issued in February 2018, is one of the largest in nearly 20 years – authorizing the inundation of almost 6,000 acres of wetlands and 125 miles of streams, and requiring over 21,000 acres of mitigation.
+- Serving as lead national wetlands and NEPA counsel to the developer of a 16,000-acre reservoir that will provide drinking water to the country’s fastest-growing counties in which the Clean Water Act (CWA) Section 404 permit, issued in February 2018, is one of the largest in nearly 20 years – authorizing the inundation of almost 6,000 acres of wetlands and 125 miles of streams, and requiring over 21,000 acres of mitigation.

-- Serving as joint counsel to nine upstream and midstream oil and natural gas companies in the development of one of the largest habitat conservation plans in the history of the Endangered Species Act (ESA).
-The plan is designed to authorize the incidental take of five bat species associated with project development across three states for a period of 50 years.
+- Serving as joint counsel to nine upstream and midstream oil and natural gas companies in the development of one of the largest habitat conservation plans in the history of the Endangered Species Act (ESA), designed to authorize the incidental take of five bat species associated with project development across three states for a period of 50 years.

 - Serving as ESA and NEPA counsel to energy industry clients in the development of the Nationwide Candidate Conservation Agreement with Assurances for Monarch Butterfly on Energy and Transportation Lands.

 - Serving as coalition counsel to national trade associations to address ESA listing decisions with the U.S. Fish and Wildlife Service (FWS).